davidojedalopez/david-ojeda/posts/this-blog.md

 ## What do I write about?

-Random topics, but mainly whatever I wrote about in [my home page](/).
+Whatever I feel like, truly nichless.

 ## I don't look for readers

-First and foremost, I write for myself—to clear my mind.
+First and foremost, I write for myself; to clear my mind.
 If something ends up being interesting for someone, great.
-If not, I don't care.
+If not, that's okay.

 ## That's it